Ysselsteyn German war cemetery: Architecture

 The cemetery covers approximately 28 ha.
 Most burials are in individual graves marked by a grey concrete cross that includes (where known) the name, rank, and dates of birth and death.
 A tall cross stands in the central memorial plaza.
 Roads extending right and left from the plaza contain a carillon and common graves.

 A memorial stone honors Captain Johan Lodewijk Timmermans, a Dutchman who served as manager of the cemetery from 1948 to 1976 on behalf of the Dutch government.
 Upon his death, his ashes were scattered at the cemetery per his request.

 Protests

 From the 1960s, protests were lodged against the German dead and the cemetery.
 The protests were revived in 2013, when the Dutch Anti-Fascists' League AFVN discovered that since the year 2000, the German ambassador had been holding yearly commemorations there.
 In 2020, the AFVN started a petition against the visits of the ambassador with Dutch and German Jews joining the effort, along with Beate Klarsfeld and the management of the former Dachau concentration camp.
+A petition was launched to end the honouring and was subscribed by a.o. the board of the Dachau Museum and Concentration camp, leading Jewish figures such as the Dutch chief rabbi Binyomin Jacobs.
 The ambassador ended the practice.

 In 2020, the American Ambassador to the Netherlands visited the cemetery and tweeted photos of the graves.

 Neo-Nazis

-The cemetery gets irregular visits from Neonazis.
+The cemetery gets irregular visits from Neo-Nazis.
 In November 2020, a Belgian woman placed flowers on the grave of the first Dutch SS-volunteer Willem Heubel.

+Notable dead

+Among the most notable dead in the cemetery are: